wmconnolly/100-days-of-code/log.md

 E.g: a CSV record is read into a slice of strings, regardless of _what_ the data is meant to be.
 Contrast to the generalisation of numbers in a JSON object to be represented as `float64` in Go.
 Need to make sure I'm comparing apples to apples!

 **Thoughts:**

+---
+## Day 49, November 20, 2019

+**Today's Progress:** Matching CSV rows to corresponding JSON objects from the cloud-based spreadsheet.
+Each `cell` has a `"displayValue"` field, which is always a string. a CSV `record` is always a string.
+So the comparison checks works accurately and cleanly in my code.
+Currently working out the inner, core logic of the program; and will then need to properly `PUT` the JSON to the sheet.
+Then this little project is effectively finished!

+**Thoughts:**